ccx3/sms_led_control/README.md

 * Arduino Uno R3
 * Linksprite SIM900 GPRS/GSM shield (an old one given to me)
+* An activated SIM card (unlocked, or you will need to change the source-code).
 * 1 LED
 * 1 220ohm resistor
 * breadboard